Women's basketball team opens season against Maryland - Farmville

 Longwood’s battle-tested squad returns all five starters, 92% of their scoring and 89% of the total from last season’s history-making squad.

-Guard Kyla McMakin, a two-time All-Big South first-team guard and the Big South Freshman of the Year in 2020, forward Akila Smith, the Big South Defensive Player of the Year and an All-Big South first-team selection, and Tra’Dayja Smith, an All-Big South honorable mention honoree, headline that deep and talented returning group.
+Guard Kyla McMakin, a two-time All- Big South first-team guard and the Big South Freshman of the Year in 2020, forward Akila Smith, the Big South Defensive Player of the Year and an All-Big South first-team selection, and Tra’Dayja Smith, an All-Big South honorable mention honoree, headline that deep and talented returning group.
 In addition, Tillett and her staff have added in six newcomers to the fold as the team heads into the fall following a summer of growth together as a family.

 Anderson returns to Lancer basketball staff